3 rules to measure price elasticity and boost profit margins

 After all, price elasticity is only one part of the data that helps you make better decisions about your prices.

-You can’t look at it isolated, as the price is always placed in the context of the industry, its competitive structure, and in the context of consumers’ life.
+You can’t look at it isolated, as the price is always placed in the context of the industry, its competitive structure, and in the context of consumers’ lives.
+Please also fell free to read our other blog about price elasticity: Why is price elasticity important for your business?

 PriceShape can help you transform your work with pricing into an accessible and straightforward process as it relies on solid data.
-Get an insight into what PriceShape can help you with by booking a demo today.
+Get an insight into how PriceShape can help and get started today.